nan-hub/BIOSTAT-285-Advanced-topics-Machine-Learning/README.md

 ### HW4:
 `python`
-- Neural network with one hidden laye
+- Neural network with one hidden layer